Emisam/genome_update/README.md

 genome_update is a package that downloads genomes from NCBI and saves information about them in a yaml file.
 It can also use a local yaml file to update and download new genomes.

+Sequence statistics is also calculated for each genome and added to the yaml file.

 ## Getting Started

 These instructions will provide information how to install and use the software.